 I live by myself, that’s way too much food for just little old me.

-I really think this is a fantastic dish to make any night of the week whether you’re feeding a large family or just getting ahead on some low carb meal prep.
+This is a fantastic dish to make any night of the week whether you’re feeding a large family or just getting ahead on some low carb meal prep.
 I hope you enjoy this eggplant chicken Parmesan lasagna or whatever you call it.
 I’ll just call it delicious and that’s good enough for me.
 If you have any questions or ideas on how you improved on this dish leave me a comment below.
 One final note, I apologize for the music in this video.
 I’m working on changing it without having to re upload the video.
 It was free and I think you’ll know it when you hear it.
 Lol.

 Low Carb Chicken & Eggplant Lasagna